 What is a node?

-It’s important that you are able to identify the different parts of the plant so you know where to make the cuts on your Wandering Jew plant.
 A node is where the stem and leaf joints meet.
 It’s also where the roots will grow from when in water.

 Is it possible to propagate a Wandering Jew plant from a single leaf?

 Unfortunately, as with most houseplants, it’s not possible to propagate a Wandering Jew plant from just one single leaf.
 If attempted, it will wilt and die pretty quickly.